 Analysts said although there has been an improvement in the proportion of people with diabetes being seen by a specialist diabetes team where appropriate, 28 per cent of people still did not receive this.

-Gerry Rayman, the national clinical lead for Inpatient Diabetes, said: “Diabetes teams are doing fantastic work to improve diabetes care, as evidenced by the audit.
-Since 2010 there has been a 30 per cent reduction in severe hypoglycemic rates, a 40 per cent reduction in foot pressure ulcers occurring in hospital and reduction in all medication errors.
+Dr Gerry Rayman, the national clinical lead for Inpatient Diabetes, said: “Diabetes teams are doing fantastic work to improve diabetes care, as evidenced by the audit.
+Since 2010 there has been a 30 per cent reduction in severe hypoglycaemic rates, a 40 per cent reduction in foot pressure ulcers occurring in hospital and reduction in all medication errors.

 “Whilst the improvements are notable there is still a large variation in care across England and Wales and harm arising from DKA due to insulin mismanagement remains a worrying problem.
 Thus, there is still a lot more work to do be done across England and Wales, if people with diabetes are to receive first class care and have confidence in their healthcare teams.”